include-cpp/include-cpp.github.io/discord/index.md

 To use Discord, you can use a web page, or clients for PC, Mac, and Linux desktops as well as for phones.
 When you follow our Discord link to join, you'll be given information about clients you can install.

-When you join, by following this **[Invitation to Join Discord]**, you will be placed in the $rules channel which outlines Discord rules based on our [Code of Conduct](/code-of-conduct/) and a bot will welcome you in our #welcome channel.
+When you join, by following this **[Invitation to Join Discord]**, you will be placed in the #rules channel which outlines Discord rules based on our [Code of Conduct](/code-of-conduct/) and a bot will welcome you in our #welcome channel.
 Often people who are online will say hello, and you can introduce yourself there.

 [Invitation to Join Discord]: https://discord.gg/vSYgpmPrra